villagecomputing/superpipe/docs/blog/introducing_superpipe/index.md

 ---

-**Superpipe is a FOSS framework that helps you build, evaluate, and optimize LLM powered classification and extraction pipelines to make them faster, cheaper, and accurate.**
+**Superpipe is a FOSS framework that helps you build, evaluate, and optimize LLM powered classification and extraction pipelines to make them faster, cheaper, and more accurate.**

 ## Why we built Superpipe